 It is best to first prepare the onion topping for the green bean casserole.
 That will give it time to crisp up in the oven while you prepare the green beans and sauce.

 - In a mixing bowl mix together oil, panko, flour, and seasoned salt.
 By adding the oil to the breadcrumb mixture, it will adhere to the onions without first being dipped into an egg mixture and also helps the onions to brown up beautifully.

 - Toss the onions with the breading, shaking off any excess, and spread the onions out onto a sheet pan.

 - Bake at 400 degrees F for 10 minutes, to just start to brown the onions.
 Remove from the oven and turn the heat down to 375 degrees, which is the temperature the completed casserole will bake at.

 Step Two: Prepare Green Beans

 - Bring a large pot of salted water to a rapid boil.

-- Trim the ends off the fresh green beans and cut into 2-inch pieces.
+- Trim the ends off the fresh green beans and cut them into 2-inch pieces.

 - Drop the fresh (or frozen) green beans into the boiling water and cook for 5 minutes for thick green beans, and 3 minutes for thin green beans.

 - Remove the beans from the boiling water with a slotted spoon and immediately place them into an ice bath to stop the cooking process.

 Step Three: Prepare the Mushroom Sauce

 - Over medium heat, melt butter in a heavy-bottomed skillet.
 Once melted, add in the mushrooms and fresh herbs if using.
 Saute for 3-5 minutes, until the mushrooms just begin to break down.

 - Whisk in the wine, or additional stock, and cook until thickened, whisking constantly.